-A 'Subject to Sale' Condition on an offer is one often utilized by those that already own a home but want to move to another property.
+A ‘Subject to Sale’ Condition on an offer is one sometimes utilized by those that already own a home but want to move to another property.
 It is more popular in other parts of the country but not often used or accepted here in Calgary.

 When you already own a home you generally have two options:

 1. Buy first and sell later.
 This requires you to secure financing to own properties in the event your current home is not sold before you take possession of your new home.

 2. Sell first and then buy.
 This requires confidence knowing you will find a home in that timeframe or that you have a plan B to live elsewhere if that takes a bit longer.

 3. Buy first with a ‘subject to sale’ condition, sell first home and complete the firm sale of the purchase.

 In 2015 I was assisting a few clients that were rather stuck by the hot market of 2014.
 They couldn’t secure financing to buy first or just weren’t comfortable holding two properties or they were too nervous about selling first because the market was so hot they feared being without a home or being forced to buy something that wasn’t quite right.
 The market was so hot it was hard to win out in competition with just a typical financing and home inspection condition so a ‘subject to sale’ lost out.
 Unfortunately even in a slower market, it can be a challenging scenario.
 To be successful the buyers are most often focusing on a slower market and selling in a more active market.
 The challenge for the buyer is that they trade the risk factor of this scenario with negotiating power.
 Very few sellers will negotiate to their best price when they are looking at a subject to sale.
 The buyer also has to aggressively price their home to get it sold in the time required especially in a slower market.

 This is the overview of how a ‘subject to sale’ offer works: